 - Modified implementation: Extended timelines or narrowed scope

-"Having defended corporations before I began representing asbestos victims, I understand how these companies use litigation to delay regulation.
+"Having defended corporations before I began representing exposure victims, I understand how these companies use litigation to delay regulation.
 The same tactics we see in the Fifth Circuit challenge were used to block the 1989 ban.
 But the legal landscape has changed, and the scientific evidence is overwhelming."

 — Rod De Llano, Founding Partner, Danziger & De Llano